nachonavarro/real-estate-ml/README.md

 stop midway through for whatever reason (e.g. a crash or you've reached the daily API limit call), call the script again but pass in the flag `--reuse` so that you don't create a new database.

+## Dividing the task of finding the data

+We'll divide the the properties into three so that we can call the API at the same time.

+1. Nikhil: 0-2600
+2. Chih: 2601-5200
+3. Nacho: 5201-8039

 ## Once you have the data

 Once you have the data you'll see a new SQLite database on the `data` folder.
 When we have all the properties